ibm-cloud-docs/cis/faq.md

 ## How do I find my service instance ID?
 {:#cis-faq-service-instance-id}
+{:faq}

 To find your service instance ID, copy the CRN on the overview page.
 For example:

 ```
 crn:v1:test:public:internet-svcs:global:a/2c38d9a9913332006a27665dab3d26e8:836f33a5-d3e1-4bc6-876a-982a8668b1bb::
 ```
+{:pre}

 The last part of the CRN is your service instance: `836f33a5-d3e1-4bc6-876a-982a8668b1bb`.

 Alternatively, you can click the row containing the {{site.data.keyword.cis_short_notm}} instance on the resource list main page and copy the GUID for the service instance ID.

+## Does {{site.data.keyword.cis_short_notm}} compress resources?
+{:#cis-compress-resources}
+{:faq}

+Yes, {{site.data.keyword.cis_short_notm}} applies "gzip" and "brotli" compression to some types of content. {{site.data.keyword.cis_short_notm}} also compresses items based on the browser's UserAgent to speed up page loading time.

+If you're already using gzip {{site.data.keyword.cis_short_notm}} honors your gzip settings as long as you're passing the details in a header from your web server for the files.

+{{site.data.keyword.cis_short_notm}} only supports the content type "gzip" towards your origin server and can also only deliver content either gzip-compressed, brotli-compressed, or not compressed.

+{{site.data.keyword.cis_short_notm}}'s reverse proxy is also able to convert between compressed formats and uncompressed formats, meaning that it can pull content from a customer's origin server via gzip and serve it to clients uncompressed (or vice versa).
+This is done independently of caching.

+The Accept-Encoding header is not respected and is removed.
+{:note}